 - Phoenix Life may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Phoenix Life may not have made their customers aware about the chance of purchasing "Added Years".
+- Phoenix Life may not have made their consumers aware about the chance of purchasing "Added Years".

 - Phoenix Life may not have made their customers aware that any fees & charges that their FSAVC incurred.